"Annoying" plugins on official list

 Well, now there's another point that no one have questioned before: full compatibility with Redmine.
 I think you're right and non-Redmine native compatible plugins should be, indeed, axed from the directory.
 The others (payed ones, etc, etc); should get a tagging system and/or icons, which most of the users in this thread have agreed already.

-RE: "Annoying" plugins on official list - Added by Jan Niggemann (redmine.org team member) almost 5 years ago
+RE: "Annoying" plugins on official list - Added by Jan Niggemann (redmine.org team member) over 5 years ago

 Dear Richard and others,

 thank you for your input on this topic.
 We appreciate your opinions and views.

 Please understand that this topic is multi-faceted and can be looked at from different angles.

 The Redmine development team will discuss this internally and I'll post back here when we have decided what to do.

 While we talk about this subject and the concerns brought forth by some, I'll lock this topic and make it sticky so it doesn't get buried.

 Redmine Community Relations Team